veeneck/fnse/content/sources/highlights/specialactivities.md

 ---
-title: Special Activities
+title: Exceptional Students
-description: Interesting things to know about North Shore Elementary.
+description: Learn how both ASD and Gifted programming are applied to enhance a students education at North Shore Elementary.
 tags:
 - highlight
-image: "/images/Garden.png"
+image: "/images/healthylunch.jpg"
 link: "/about"
+weight: 3
 ---